UCSD-ECEMAE-148/Markdown-Instructions/10-UCSD-Robocar-ECE-&-MAE-148/11doc.md

 should see lots of gps coordinates being published.

-Troubleshooting:
+# Troubleshooting:
-If you have version conflicts with the config.py, (specifically catkin version errors for me), try setting up the p1_tools inside of a docker container.
+If you have version conflicts with the config.py, (specifically catkin version errors for me), try setting up the p1_tools inside of a docker container with the ucsd_robocar image.
 The docker containers run a newer version of ubuntu linux which can help fix these conflicts.

 If you have significant configuration issues, running
 python3 bin/config_tool.py reset factory
 and then reconfiguring can be a good idea to fix them.

+If you experience serious lag when running the gps laps, check your numpy version.
+Anything but 1.19.0 will create serious issues.
+To fix, do ```pip install numpy==1.19.0``` and then create a new car with ```donkey createcar --path ./newcar --template path_follow```

 If you decide you don't need the fusion-engine-client and want fast build times, I recommend modifying the build_ros2 command in the ~./bashrc to exlude the fusion-engine-driver package for faster loading time, unless you really need it.
 Excluding the ntrip_client can save time too.